seti-sec/Cybersecurity-Portfolio/Detection-Engineering/Lateral-Movement-Analysis/README.md

 | where Computers > 3

 ## Investigation Steps
+1. Review the authentication events related to the alert.
+2. Identify the source and destination systems involved.
+3. Verify whether the user normally accesses these systems.
+4. Analyze RDP and SMB activity.
+5. Check for privileged account usage.
+6. Review additional endpoint and network logs.
+7. Determine whether the activity is legitimate or malicious.

 ## Detection Validation
 ### Test Data
 The detection was validated using simulated lateral movement activity logs.